Logickin-Lambda/sunvox_3xlog/src/fundamental/commonly_used_modules.md

 Thanks to the inverse function, delay can also be a mono-stable circuit to send pulses to other components.
 In addition, the newly introduced feedback makes delay also acting as a memory storage which is handy for storing temporary data.

-These 6 modules are already able to make SunVox turing complete.
-You can use these modules only to build your computer.
-Obviously, there are many more modules in my computer project, I will introduces them in the later section when they are needed, to simplify the designs.
-Let’s only focus on these 6 modules alone in the first few chapters.

 ## Feedback
 ![Feedback](../images/basic_modules/Feedback.png)